 There’s no better way to spend a spring afternoon.
 To get there, take the cable car to Turtle Lake then walk downhill, stopping at the lake on the way and at nearby Rachis Ubani – one of my favourite restaurants in Tbilisi – for lunch afterwards.

 The museum is open from 10am until 6pm daily (closed Mondays) and runs a program of events, performances and workshops in the warmer months – one more reason to visit in spring.

 The Chronicle of Georgia is open year-round but like the Museum of Ethnography, it’s best to visit on a blue-sky spring day.
 One of Tbilisi’s off-beat attractions, the Chronicle is an imposing monument crafted by Georgian sculptor Zurab Tsereteli.
 Its location on top of a hill overlooking the Tbilisi Sea makes it a great spot for panoramic views.

 The monument itself is quite stunning and incredibly detailed when you view it up close.
 Presented in three layers, it tells the story of Georgia, the Bible, and the life of Jesus simultaneously.

 The hike to the top is lovely if not a little strenuous (wear your sensible shoes for this one).
 Looking out to the north-west, you get a great view of the Dighomi neighbourhood and Zghvisubani, massive Soviet-era housing estates.
 It gives you a new appreciation for the scale of the city.

 To get there, take bus #60 from outside the Ghrmaghele Metro Station.

-14. Ride the cable car (or hike) to Mtatsminda
+15. Ride the funicular (or hike) to Mtatsminda

 If you haven’t realised yet, Tbilisi has a hellava lot of hills, all of them offering different vantage points.
 On a clear spring day, you can hill hop to find your favourite view (mine is from the rise above Abanotubani).